-- 95% agreed that the PAN program made them excited to go to college. - 100% agreed that MSU faculty, staff, and students involved with the PAN program helped them understand how to prepare for college. - 85% agreed that PAN changed their understanding of what a research career requires. - 85% agreed that they were interested in attending MSU after the program, as opposed to 35% before.
+- On average, students reported that their understanding of how to prepare for and find success in such careers was increased. - There was a strong increase in interest for physics and nuclear physics career paths. - 100% agreed that they had learned useful things about research at NSCL, nuclear science, and astronomy. - 100% agreed that MSU faculty, staff, and students involved with the PAN program helped them understand how to prepare for college. - 85% agreed that PAN changed their understanding of what a research career requires.

-- 85% agreed that PAN developed their skills in working with a group. - 100% agreed that PAN increased their interest in science. - 90% agreed they would recommend PAN to a fellow student. - 80% agreed that PAN will influence their career plans or future academic paths. - 100% agreed that PAN increased their knowledge of opportunities at MSU.
+- 85% agreed that PAN developed their skills in working with a group. - 100% agreed that PAN increased their interest in science. - 100% agreed they would recommend PAN to a fellow student. - 80% agreed that PAN will influence their career plans or future academic paths. - 100% agreed that PAN increased their knowledge of opportunities at MSU.